matplotlib/matplotlib/doc/api/api_changes.rst

 =============

 Log of changes to matplotlib that affect the outward-facing API.
-If updating matplotlib breaks your scripts, this list may help describe what changes may be necessary in your code or help figure out possible sources of the changes you are experiencing.
+If updating matplotlib breaks your scripts, this list may help you figure out what caused the breakage and how to fix it by updating your code.

 For new features that were added to matplotlib, please see :ref:`whats-new`.